-SkyCity fire: Road and motorway closures, bus services disrupted
+SkyCity fire: Road closures, bus services disrupted

-Traffic in Auckland's CBD is gridlocked after main roads and motorway onramps were closed because of a huge fire at SkyCity Convention Centre.
+Traffic in Auckland's CBD is gridlocked after main roads and motorway onramps were blocked because of a huge fire at SkyCity Convention Centre.

-New Zealand Transport Agency is urging motorists to avoid the CBD or expect significant delays.
+New Zealand Transport Agency urged motorists to avoid the CBD or expect significant delays.
 As well as heavily congested and closed roads, bus services are also severely impacted.

-Parts of Wellesley St, Nelson St and Hobson St are closed so fire engines can get close to the fire, which began about 1pm this afternoon.
+Parts of Wellesley St, Nelson St and Hobson St are closed so fire engines can get close to the fire, which began about 1pm.

-Multiple motorway ramps are also closed, including the Cook Street off-ramp, Fanshawe St off-ramp, and the Hobson St on-ramp to State Highway 1 and State Highway 16.
+Multiple motorway ramps were also closed, including the Cook Street off-ramp, Fanshawe St off-ramp, and the Hobson St on-ramp to State Highway 1 and State Highway 16 before reopening.

-The Nelson St off-ramps into the central city are also closed.
+The Nelson St off-ramps into the central city were also closed temporarily.

 AT staff have been deployed across the city to redirect commuters to temporary bus stops.